elvisoliveira/drawerjs/README.md

 #### Bugs / Feature Requests
 ----------------------------

 I'm still working on this plugin, trying to make the code cleaner and with some comments, organizing it and increasing performance.
 I'm working on a better browser support and I plan on adding support for scrolling inside the menu and the content without affecting one another.
-Support for IE 9.0 might be added (due to the fact that there is a large usage of Windows Phones that use that version of IE) if it won't put to much weight on the plugin.
+Support for IE 9.0 might be added (due to the fact that there is a large usage of Windows Phones that use that version of IE) if it won't add up to much weight to the plugin.

-API methods will be included as well, there will be just two methos for now, `open` and `close` that could be used to trigger an open / close of the menu.

 Please report any bugs or feature requests on the [issues](https://github.com/rolandjitsu/drawerjs/issues) page.